 Climate change due to anthropogenic causes is an urgent and accelerating challenge facing our world, with adverse consequences for the most vulnerable among us.
-Climate resilience depends on our ability to mitigate the magnitude of climate change and adapt to its inevitability.
-The land that sustains us all today is threatened by a warming, less stable climate, and yet the land itself provides some of the most effective mitigation and adaptation solutions.
-For these reasons, Highstead is firmly committed to land conservation as a natural climate solution and its values to both nature and society, as outlined in the Wildlands and Woodlands vision.
+Climate resilience depends on our ability to mitigate the magnitude of climate change – by removing more carbon dioxide from the atmosphere and emitting less – and adapt to its inevitability.
+The land that sustains us all today is threatened by a warming, less stable climate, and yet natural lands are remarkably resilient and provide some of the most effective mitigation and adaptation solutions.
+For these reasons, Highstead is firmly committed to land conservation as a natural climate solution and its values to both nature and society.

 Better mitigation reduces our need for adaptation.
 Protecting land and stewarding it responsibly enables us to do both.